Philosopher-Zhao/SDCGDCP/README.md

 python main.py
 ```

-All results of the operation will be saved in the Result directory.
+All results of the operation will be saved in the current directory.

 ## Citation